 A gleaming architectural lacquer of white limestone on Sicily’s southeast tip, Syracuse is one of the most beautiful cities in Italy.
 It’s been inhabited since the 8th century BC and was once the largest city in the ancient world.
 Remnants of Syracuse’s origins, a former Greek colony and home to Archimedes, rise from the soil and act as foundations for the thriving city that stands today.

 The island’s heart and oldest district is Ortigia.
-Connected to the rest of the city by two graceful bridges, Ortigia is a honey-hued warren of ostentatious palazzi, lively street markets, and well-stocked wine bars.
+Connected to the rest of the city by two graceful bridges, Ortigia is a honey-hued warren of ostentatious palazzi, well-stocked wine bars, and some of the liveliest markets in Italy.
 Its circumference is dotted with breezy restaurant terraces offering lemon-sharpened platters of the produce that encircles them.

 Ortigia’s core is the Piazza del Duomo, a narrow fan of a piazza that’s, not coincidentally, redolent of a Greek agora.
 Its flagstones are strewn with cafe tables where Syracusans congregate for superb aperitivi and Sicilian dishes such as orange and fennel salad topped with crushed pistachios.